lauragift21/nuxt-workshop/README.md

 </script>
 ```

+### Exercise 4:

+Setup the required Meta Tags for your application on two levels:

+- Global Level (nuxt.config.js)
+- Local Level (About Component)

 ## Nuxt Plugins
 Nuxt.js Plugins allows us to define **Javascript Plugins** that we can run before instantiating the root Vue.js Application.